Jay W. Jensen

-Biography

-Early years
+Early life and education

 Jensen was born in Irvington, New Jersey.
 He was the only child of John W. and Thelma "Billie" Jensen.
 His father was a musician in a nightclub band, and his mother was a nightclub manager.
 As a child, he developed a love of film and drama.
 During his school years, he studied ballroom dancing and acting.

-Education

 In 1950, his family moved to St. Petersburg, Florida, where he earned an Associate of Arts degree from St. Petersburg College.

-Jensen moved to Miami, where he graduated from the University of Miami with a BA in Education.
+Jensen moved to Miami, where he graduated from the University of Miami with a BA in education.
 In 1953, he left Florida to live and study in Havana, Cuba.
 While in Cuba, Jensen studied at the University of Havana.

+Career

-Upon his return to Miami in 1954, he began teaching at Little River Junior High School.
+Jensed returned to Miami in 1954, where he began teaching at Little River Junior High School.

-After teaching for three years, Jensen decided to persue his dream of being a motion picture actor and "go to Hollywood and get discovered", and flew to Los Angeles along with his widowed mother, Thelma, and his cat Dracula.
+After teaching for three years, Jensen decided to pursue his dream of being a motion picture actor and "go to Hollywood and get discovered", and flew to Los Angeles along with his widowed mother, Thelma, and his cat Dracula.

-Hollywood

 In California, Jensen traveled to Los Angeles for an interview with movie producer Joe Pasternak.
 Pasternak told Jensen he was leaving the motion picture business, and Jensen's dreams of a movie career were dashed.
 However, while in Hollywood, Jensen became friends with actress Carroll Baker.
 He became Baker's dance partner, and appeared as an extra in three of her movies: The Big Country, But Not for Me, and The Miracle.
 Baker and Jensen performed a dance routine for the troops at MacDill Air Force Base in Tampa, Florida.

 Jensen's circle of friends included actors Jim Backus and Hurd Hatfield.
 After a failed interview with DesiLu Productions, Jensen decided to return to Florida.
 It was also during the 1950s that he became a close friend of the writer and playwright Tennessee Williams.

-South Florida

 In 1959, Jensen was rehired by Miami-Dade County Public Schools, and began a 32-year career as a drama teacher at Miami Beach Senior High School.
 However, he didn't give up on his motion picture career.
 He co-starred in Rehearsal For Sin, an independent film produced in South Florida, and played a few uncredited roles in such movies as Racing Fever and Werewolves on Wheels.

 Jensen went on to earn a Master of Education Degree in Administration, Curriculum and Drama Education from the University of Miami.
 At Miami Beach High, he directed 300 plays and musicals.
 His productions of the plays You Can't Take It With You, The Fantastics, David and Lisa, The Great White Hope, Gypsy, Hair, The Impossible Years, To Kill a Mockingbird, and Viet Rock, were groundbreaking and controversial for the times.